philrz/zed-datasource/README.md

 To see the effect of the `$__interval` variable, click the **Query Inspector** button and click **Refresh** on the **Query** tab.
-Here we can see the full query assembled by the plugin and sent to the Zed lake API based on the current panel settings.
-We can see that the `$__interval` variable was replaced with a duration string.
+Here we can see the full query assembled by the plugin that was sent to the Zed lake API based on the current panel settings.
+We can see that the `$__interval` variable was replaced with a duration string `1s` that reflects 1-second time buckets.
 If you zoom in/out to change the current time range for the plot and recheck the Query Inspector, you'll see this value change.

 ![Query inspector](src/img/query-inspector.png)